ski39/wiki_android/README.md

 1. Connect the testing android mobile (developer mode is on)
 2. Start the Appium server
-3. Update the fields like device_udid, app_local_path, web_driver and ss_folder_path as mensioned above
+3. Update the fields like device_udid, app_local_path, web_driver and ss_folder_path as mentioned above
 4. Run the main.py